 Tailors and seamstresses, also known as sewers, build the costumes for a production.
 To be hired in the entertainment industry, relevant work experience is necessary.
-This is an entry-level position.
-Median annual wage for tailors is \$31,520.
-Projected job growth for this field is at -6.4 percent.
+Median annual wage for tailors is \$32,640.
+Projected job growth for this field is at -7 percent.